 Belfast Trust is one of five Health and Social Care (HSC) Trusts that provide health and social services across NI.
-While the board commissions services, it’s the Trusts that actually provide them ‘on the ground’.
+While the board commissions services, it’s the Trusts that provide them ‘on the ground’.
 Each Trust manages their own staff and services and controls its own budget.
 The other four Trusts in Northern Ireland are:

 Ambulance services in NI are provided by the NI Ambulance Trust.
 For more information, visit www.niamb.co.uk